Updated: Dec 22, 2022

 For active listening, the essentials include time, respect, and patience.
 First, we must take time and be fully present.
 Silence your phone and set it aside.
 If we start with the understanding that to listen is to be present for another, we can proceed with the intention of hearing another, of gifting another our time and attention.
-We show our respect by acknowledging that in that moment, the person before us has our full attention.
+We show our respect by acknowledging that at that moment, the person before us has our full attention.

 Don’t be impatient for your turn to talk.
-We don’t have to do all the talking to fill what we call on radio “dead air.”
+We don’t have to do all the talking to fill what we call on the radio “dead air.”
 Give another time to share their story, opinion, thoughts, or concern.
 Wait for the person to finish what they have to say.
 Repeat or paraphrase what you heard to confirm you understood what they meant.